JGodinho111/Virtual-City/README.md

         - One event spawns 1 hazard near each existing city item (including spawned ones)
         - The other spawns a multitude of small hazards on the city location
         - Each have unique particle effects
-    - UI made to be intuitive and appealing
-        - Button Layout: the buttons are layout elements within a horizontal layout group panel.
-        - Zooming in UI buttons when hovered on and the icon fade outs when trying to place an deployable asset, info panel pop-up when hovering over info icon.

     - Other Features:
         - Sounds
             - Simple sound effects were implemented for some game actions